Doc Gautreau: Career

 Upon leaving the Majors, Gautreau became a regular with the Montreal Royals of the International League, playing with them for five seasons, including two as playing manager.

+Later life

 After his career in uniform, he scouted for the Braves in both Boston and Milwaukee, as well as with the Los Angeles/California Angels.

 He died in Salt Lake City, Utah, at age 69.